Frequently Asked Questions

 Q: What is BIA-ALCL?

-A: BIA-ALCL (Breast Implant-Associated Anaplastic Large Cell Lymphoma) is a rare lymphoma that to date has only been noted to occur in patients with a history of a textured breast implant device – and when caught early, it is curable in most patients.
-BIA-ALCL is not a cancer of the breast tissue itself.
-All government authorities and oncology organizations currently classify BIA-ALCL as a lymphoma.
-Ongoing research continues to better understand and define BIA-ALCL, which consists of a spectrum of stages from a CD30+ seromas/effusions to capsular tumors to lymph node involvement and even distant metastasis.
+A: BIA-ALCL (Breast Implant-Associated Anaplastic Large Cell Lymphoma) is an uncommon lymphoma that has only been reported in patients with a history of a textured breast implant device.
+When caught early, it may curable in most patients.
+BIA-ALCL is not a cancer of the breast tissue itself, but of the scar envelope that body naturally forms around a breast implant – called the capsule.
+All government authorities and oncology organizations currently classify BIA-ALCL as a lymphoma.* However, BIA-ALCL consists of a spectrum of disease that ranges from indolent CD30+ fluid collections within the capsule, to capsular tumors, to lymph node involvement and rarely distant metastases.
+Ongoing research continues to strive to better understand and define BIA-ALCL.

 Q: What are the symptoms of BIA-ALCL?

-A: BIA-ALCL usually develops as a delayed swelling of the breast (average 8 years, range 2 to 28 years) after the insertion of textured breast implants, which may present as fluid collecting around the implant or marked breast asymmetry.
-It can also present as a lump in the breast or armpit.
+A: The most common presenting symptom of BIA-ALCL is a swelling of the breast that develops several years (average 8 years, range 2 to 28 years) after the insertion of textured breast implants.
+The disease can also present as a lump in the breast or the lymph node in the armpit.

 Q: What is the risk of developing BIA-ALCL?